aishu19-dotcom/aishu19-dotcom/README.md

-### Hi there 👋 I am Aishwarya
+ # Hi there 👋 I am Aishwarya

-          A Little About Me:

 - 🔭 I’m currently working on Colour Detection Python Project.
 - 🌱 I’m currently learning Data Structures And Algorithms
 - 👯 I’m looking to collaborate on Web Development projects (Front-end)
 - 👩 I'm the Campus Ambassador of Geeks For Geeks at SRM University Ramapuram
-- 📫 How to reach me: https://www.linkedin.com/in/a-p-aishwarya-lakshmi-7741a3204/
+- 📫 How to reach me: https://linktr.ee/Aishwarya19
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am a competitive programmer.